Nice to meet you.

 adding a meta description to your story on Medium

-A meta description is an HTML tag, typically in 160 characters or less, that summarizes the content of your article.
-A good meta description is important for both readers (increases click-throughs) and search engines (increases ranking).
+A meta description is an HTML tag, typically 160 characters or less, that summarizes the content of your article.
+A good meta description is important for both readers (it increases click-throughs) and search engines (it increases ranking).

-If you really want to reach a variety of readers, consider tagging your content to relevant topics.
-You can do so by tapping the More options menu and selecting Change tags.
+If you really want to reach a variety of readers, consider tagging your content with relevant topics.
+To do so, tap the More options menu and select Change tags.

 adding topic tags to your story on Medium